seanhatton/repronim.org/content/resources/tools/nidm/_index.md

 weight: 90
 ---

 The Neuroimaging Data Model (NIDM) is an extension to the W3C PROV standard for human brain imaging.
-NIDM links components from different stages of the scientific research process from dataset descriptors and computational workflow, to derived data and publication.
+NIDM defines PROV-compatible terms for neuroimaging concepts and relationships.

 NIDM is not intended to be used directly by end users.
 NIDM is integrated into a number of tools, and other tools are available for people who want to work with NIDM directly or integrate it into other tools.